-The end of everything else though, is a little bit more difficult to predict; however, that won’t stop scientists from speculating and theorizing.
-With this in mind, here are four popular theories on how the universe might end.
+The end of everything else, though, is a little bit more difficult to predict, but that hasn’t stopped scientists from speculating and theorizing.
+With that in mind, here are four popular theories on how the universe might end.

-Note: Astrophysicists believe that the ultimate fate of the universe depends on three things: 1) The universe’s overall shape 2) Its density and 3) How much dark energy the universe is truly made of.
-The first two scenarios hinge on the universe existing in a “flat” or “open” system (one that is negatively curved, similar to the surface of a saddle.
+Note: Astrophysicists believe that the ultimate fate of the universe depends on three things: the universe’s overall shape, its density, and the amount of dark energy within it.
+The first two scenarios below hinge upon the universe existing in a “flat” or “open” system (one that is negatively curved, similar to the surface of a saddle).

-In this model, if the universe’s density is found to be less than critical density (the boundary value between open models that expand forever, and closed models that re-collapse), the expansion of the universe will continue, as well as the accelerating expansion that is driving the galaxies apart at high-speeds.
-If the density of the universe ever becomes equal to its critical density, it will continue to expand, but the expansion would eventually start to decrease gradually.
-Finally, if the critical density were to become greater than the density of the universe, the expansion would halt and the universe would start to collapse back in on itself, resulting in a gravitational singularity: one that could ultimately trigger the next “big bang.”
+In this model, if the universe’s density is found to be less than critical density (the boundary value between open models that expand forever and closed models that re-collapse), the expansion of the universe will continue, as well as the accelerating expansion that is driving the galaxies apart at high speeds.

-According to Robert Caldwell, a professional from Dartmouth college, if the big rip won out over all of the apocalyptic scenarios put forth in this piece, the event would occur in some odd 22 billion years, when the sun has already transitioned from a main-sequence star to a red-giant, potentially incinerating Earth as a result, and turned into a white dwarf.
+According to Robert Caldwell, a theoretical physicist from Dartmouth College, if the Big Rip won out over all of the apocalyptic scenarios put forth in this piece, the event would occur in some odd 22 billion years, when the Sun has already transitioned from a main-sequence star to a red-giant (potentially incinerating Earth as a result) and then into a white dwarf.